thoughtbot/maintaining-open-source-projects/book/02-community.md

 Some issues get stale, with not even the requester chiming in it anymore.
 It’s impossible to solve a bug report when there is not enough information, or when there's nobody who has seen the problem to answer any question.
-An example response I use for these cases
+An example response we use for these cases
 follows:

 > Since it’s been two months, I hope things are working well now for you.
 I’ll